matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     automatically joined by members of the space: see [below](#auto-joined-children).

- 2. Separately, rooms can claim parents via the `m.room.parent` state
+ 2. Separately, rooms can claim a parent via the `m.room.parent` state
     event:

     ```js